For more information regarding eligibility please go to Studyinfo (who can apply)

 The maximum score for the exam: 100 points.

-The minimum score in order to be considered for admission: will be announced later.
+The minimum score in order to be considered for admission: 50.

 Copy of original final certificate and transcript of records